amory-peng/neatnovels/README.md

 ![Login](./docs/images/login.png)

 ### Books and Bookshelves
 Users can search through books and add to custom bookshelves.
-A `shelvings` table joins bookshelves and books.
+A `shelvings` table joins bookshelves and books, and indexed on `bookshelf_id` and `book_id` to ensure fast lookup times.

 ![Guest Sign In](./docs/images/guest-signed-in.png)